 Lighthouse Hill, Southampton Parish.
 Telephone (441) 238-0043.
 Fax (441) 238-8445.
 PO Box SN 144, Southampton, SN BX, Bermuda.
 7 units.
 Owner: Jean Richardson.
 Accessible to public South Shore beaches.
 Near bus routes 7 and 8.
 Overlooking Great Sound.
 Views, bedrooms with air conditioning, television and patios.
 Continental breakfast.

 6 Rose Hill Street, Town of St. George.
 Phone (441) 297-1200.
 71 units (43 2-bedroom and 28 1-bedroom cottages).
 Timeshare.
 Built in 1985 over what was once the St. George's Hotel, on 18 acres on the top of a hill overlooking the town.
-Weeks can be exchanged for vacations in over 5,000 other RCI resorts.
-Membership prices are based on the size of the cottage, the time of the year, and the location.
-Club facilities are open to members local and overseas
+Weekswere exchanged for vacations in over 5,000 other RCI resorts.
+Membership prices were based on the size of the cottage, the time of the year, and the location.
+Club facilities were open to members local and overseas

 6 The Ledgelets Drive, Somerset, Sandys Parish MA 06.
 Phone (441) 504-6962.
 Cottages, some large, capable of hosting entire families, pool.
 Tranquil surroundings.
 Next to former gorgeous Lantana and owned by young descendants of the same family that founded Lantana.
 Lovely place for a magical garden wedding.
 Sunset cocktails and moonlight dancing.
 Whimsical tea parties and black tie dinners.
 A unique venue for a special occasion.